ericblade/synergv-lib/README.md

 // build command automatically?
 These are things that I do not know the answer to, and I will
 // need to either research, or rely on those with more experience using ES6 source in places where
 // it doesn't normally belong. :-)

+/// I also have no idea how to format .md files.